So you want to travel Australia, to go bush and outback, to take your family to all the wonderful places that our country has to offer.

 You can then supplement these core resources with activities you plan to do – for example, put a visit to Questacon into the science section, and a visit to the National War Memorial into the history section.
 Any activity widely accepted as educational will enhance your plan.

-Most of the websites listed in the state resources give you guidance, so make sure you explore your state’s resources thoroughly – or simply ring and ask for assistance.
+Most of the websites listed in the state resources in The Ultimate Guide to Homeschooling in Australia give you guidance and example plans, so make sure you explore your state’s resources thoroughly – or simply ring and ask for assistance.

 Now you have your basic plan, it’s time to enhance it with real-life activities.

-The more you can tie your child’s education to their interests and life and show them the practical applications the more they’ll remember.
 Travelling offers an unbeatable way to do this – as you explore different areas you’ll incidentally learn about history, geography, geology, science, meteorology, natural resources, sociology, politics, economy.
 If you dig a little bit deeper than the surface you have a curriculum that may not be particularly organised, but ranges far wider and deeper than anything school can provide.

 Honestly, as long as they’re covering the basics don’t worry about spending endless hours each week on bookwork.
 When you’re in fascinating, beautiful areas with dozens of interesting, incidentally educational activities to do no-one wants to do worksheets!
 Instead, add quality activities to your daily life.